matheussodree/English-Course/README.md

   Look!
 The house is on fire we need to put it out! - Olhe!
 A casa está pegando fogo, precisamos apagar!

+* __Directions 2__

+  How do I get to the bus station? - Como eu chego na rodoviária?

+  What's the best way to the post office? - Qual é o melhor caminho para o correio?

+  I'm looking for this address - Estou procurando por este endereço

+  It's this way - É por aqui / It's that way - É para lá

+  How far is the library? - Quão longe é a biblioteca?

+  How far is it to the bakery store? - Quão longe é para a padaria?

+  Go straight ahead - Siga em frente

+  Take the first left - Pegue a primeira esquerda

+  Take the second right - Pegue a segunda direita

+  Turn left into Waine street - Vire a esquerda into Waine street

+  Cross the Robin bridge  - Atravesse a ponte Robin

+  The night club is next to the police station - A casa noturna é próxima da delegacia

+  The bank is in front of the gas station - O banco é na frente do posto de combustível

+  It's right across the street - É do outro lado da rua

+  It's right across from the drugstore - É bem na frente da farmácia(lado oposto da rua)

+  The prefecture is five blocks from here - A prefeitura é a 5 quarteirões daqui

+  The subway is past the traffic lights - O metrô é passando o semáforo

+  My school is right around the corner - Minha escola está logo ali na esquina